ork-labs/ork/docs/ROADMAP.md

 ### **Rationale**

 The lower-level modules provide the *capability* to interact with any system, but the higher-level modules provide the *convenience* that drives adoption.
-Implementing the Layer 5 `http:request` and Layer 6 `terraform:run` modules provides immediate, high-impact solutions to common engineering problems and clearly demonstrates the power of the GXO Automation Model, where complex integrations are built by composing simpler, layered primitives.
-This phase is critical for showcasing GXO's value proposition as a practical, day-to-day automation tool.
+Implementing the Layer 5 `http:request` and Layer 6 `terraform:run` modules provides immediate, high-impact solutions to common engineering problems and clearly demonstrates the power of the ORK Automation Model, where complex integrations are built by composing simpler, layered primitives.
+This phase is critical for showcasing ORK's value proposition as a practical, day-to-day automation tool.

 ---